This post may contain affiliate links. Please read our disclosure policy.

 This is the best, easiest Honey Butter recipe!
-Only two ingredients are need to make this rich, sweet butter topping for breads, biscuits, muffins and more.
+Only two ingredients are need to make this rich, sweet and creamy butter topping for breads, biscuits, muffins and more.

 Easy Honey Butter Recipe